JuliusWelzel/motionbids/docs/workflow.md

 ## Validation

+!!! warning "Important"
-> **Important**: The validation provided by this package is for convenience only and is **not officially supported by BIDS**.
+    The validation provided by this package is for convenience only and is **not officially supported by BIDS**.
 Always validate your dataset with the official [BIDS Validator](https://bids-standard.github.io/bids-validator/) before sharing or publishing.

 ### Package Validation (Convenience)